-Code Description Matching Student Template > Grad Status Code Matching Special Ed Snapshot Template > Exit Code h.
-Is not in school but known to be ill, verified as legitimate. i.
-Is not in school but known to be suffering long-term illness and NOT receiving education services (residential drug treatment, severe physical or mental illness). j.
+Code Description Matching Student Template > Grad Status Code Matching Special Ed Snapshot Template > Exit Code j.
 Is not in school but known to be suspended or expelled and their term of suspension or expulsion is not yet over. k.
 Is not in school but known to be planning to enroll late (e.g., extended family vacation, seasonal work).
 WD04 Student fulfilled graduation requirements.
 Received some other recognized credential, such as a certificate of attendance or GED.
 G 01 - Graduated with HS diploma; 02 - Received GED 04 - Dropped Out WD06 Student deceased L 09 - Died WD09 Student enrolled but did not show: a.
 Status is unknown. b.
-Attended summer school - was not enrolled during the regular school year. Н 03 - Reached Maximum Age; 04 - Dropped Out WD11 Student changes program, grade, residency status, etc. but stays in same school/location within the same LEA during the school year.
+Attended summer school - was not enrolled during the regular school year. н 03 - Reached Maximum Age; 04 - Dropped Out WD11 Student changes program, grade, residency status, etc. but stays in same school/location within the same LEA during the school year.
 Do not use a withdrawal code for a student changing program, grade, residency status, etc. between school years. a.
-Must immediately reenroll with an R11-Rentery same school/location code (Exception: CTCs must immediately reenroll with an E05 or E06 b.
-Does not affect full academic year (FAY) N/A 05 - Transferred to Regular Education OR N/A Student changes program, grade, residency status, etc. resulting in a change in school/location within the same LEA during the school year.
-Do not use a withdrawal code for a student changing program, grade, residency status, or schools within the same LEA between WD12 school years. a.
+Must immediately reenroll with an R11-Rentery same school/location code (Exception: CTCs must immediately reenroll with an E05 or E06) b.
+Does not affect full academic year (FAY) N/A 05 - Transferred to Regular Education OR N/A WD12 Student changes program, grade, residency status, etc. resulting in a change in school/location within the same LEA during the school year.
+Do not use a withdrawal code for a student changing program, grade, residency status, or schools within the same LEA between school years. a.
 Must immediately reenroll with an R12-Reentery to different school/location code within the same AUN (Exception: CTCs must immediately reenroll with an E05 or E06) b.
-Does affect Full Academic Year (FAY) 05 - Transferred to Regular Education OR N/A
+Does affect Full Academic Year (FAY) N/A 05 - Transferred to Regular Education OR N/A